'Reset needed in domestic cricket'

 Since the beginning of 2013, the have won one of a combined 31 Tests in Australia, India and New Zealand - the three best teams in the world.

-In addition, an unbeaten home record stretching back to 2014 was lost in the summer of 2021, with series defeats by New Zealand and India.
+In addition, an unbeaten home record stretching back to 2014 was lost in the summer of 2021 with a series defeat by New Zealand.

 In the aftermath of the latest loss to Australia, numerous questions have been asked of the structure of the domestic game in England and Wales, particularly a schedule that sees County Championship matches played at the beginning and end of the season, with the height of summer reserved for short-form competitions.